Cranq-io/cranq-tutorials/reference/2_constructing_data/2_3_syncer_splitter/README.md

 >
 > Place node **tutorials/data/Splitter (split dicionary) example**

-The ```flow/Syncer``` has an inverse node, ```flow/Splitter```, which can be used to split an array or dictionary by it's elements or items.
+The ```flow/Syncer``` has an inverse node, ```flow/Splitter```, which can be used to split an array or dictionary by its elements or items.

-It's signature and mechanism is very similar to the syncer, but in this case, the output nodes are dynamic.
+Its signature and mechanism is very similar to the syncer, but in this case, the output nodes are dynamic.

 Taking the previous example, let's take the just created repository node, and split it up again to "Employees" and "Departments"